jtkovacs/jtkovacs.github.io/REFS/models.md

 Decision trees: write down payoffs and probabilities; also can infer what other people think p is based on their decisions, or calculate payoffs knowing probabilities
 Value of information: calculate value without and with information; then take the difference

-WEEK 3    RATIONAL ACTORS,  BEHAVIORAL MODELS, & RULE-BASED MODELS
+# Models of human behavior

 Murray Gell-Mann: “Imagine how difficult physics would be if electrons could think”; people=purposeful, diverse.

+## Rational

-Rational == optimizing agents who have goals; can be represented by objective function.
+== optimizing agents who have goals; can be represented by objective function.
 Functions of form X(C-X) are optimized when C=X-C → C=X/2
 Rationality in no way assumes selfishness
 Decisions (individual): payoff depends only on your choices